esilberberg/silberberg-library/README.md

 # Silberberg Library
-Uses the Sheets API to as the database for a library catalog.
+Uses the Sheets API as the database for a library catalog.